BLUF (fetishism)

-BLUF (Breeches and Leather Uniform Fanclub) is an international fraternal organization of gay men and MSM sharing a fetishistic interest in leather breeches and uniforms.
+The Breeches and Leather Uniform Fanclub (BLUF) is an international fraternal organization of gay men and MSM sharing a fetishistic interest in leather breeches and uniforms.
 The leather breeches are worn inside tall leather boots known as jackboots.
 BLUF is a part of a larger leather subculture and the sexual aesthetic is similar to the exaggerated masculinity seen in the work of Tom of Finland.
 Members share interest in leather fetishism, boot fetishism, and uniform fetishism.
 Some wear leather uniforms reminiscent of German World War II era uniforms, but without the Nazi regalia or embracing of NSDAP politics.
 The other common uniforms worn are those of American style police motorcycle patrol and German police.

 Dress code and guidelines

 Membership is open to men of all races and nationalities above the age of consent in members' home countries.
 In order to join the club, the applicants are required to respect a strict dress code and a set of guidelines explained on the club's official website: BLUF Dresscode.
 Any breach of the requirements listed will result in a rejection of the photo and therefore of the application.
 Once the application is accepted, the member is assigned a random number that identifies him among the other members.